mitanshu7/mitanshu7.github.io/markdown/Setup_Nebula.md

 gcloud compute ssh --zone "zone" --project "project" "instance"
 ```

-Where "zone" is the one you selected while creating your VM.
-It should have been one of `us-west1`, `us-central1`, `us-east1` for it to be in free tier. "project" is the random name generated by google when you created 'My First Project'. "instance" is the name of your vm.
+Where `"zone"` is the one you selected while creating your VM, `"project"` is the random name generated by google when you created `'My First Project'`. `"instance"` is the name of your vm.
 You can copy paste the auto-generated command on your [Compute Engine -> VM instances](console.cloud.google.com/compute/instances) page.
 Click on the down arrow near `SSH` under the `Connect` column and select `View gcloud command`.

 You may want to run `sudo apt update && sudo apt upgrade -y` to update your VM install.
-Since Google thresholds your CPU usage, this will take a long time to complete, so you may want to grab some coffee while this finishes.
+Since Google thresholds your CPU usage, this will take some time to complete, till then you can continue with the rest of the blog till you have to [Setup Lighthouse](#lighthouse-setup).

 ### Firewall Rule